NixOS/nixpkgs/doc/stdenv/passthru.chapter.md

   installCheckPhase = ''
     runHook preInstallCheck
     echo checking if 'git --version' mentions ${finalAttrs.version}
-    $out/bin/git --version | grep ${finalAttrs.version}
+    env --ignore-environment $out/bin/git --version | grep --silent "${finalAttrs.version}"
     runHook postInstallCheck
   '';
   # ...
 })
 ```

+Testing with a clean environment is encouraged to ensure the `bin/` entrypoints are properly wrapped and self-contained, and do not depend on variables like PYTHONPATH and PERL5LIB being configured.
 :::

 However, tests that are non-trivial will better fit into `passthru.tests` because they:

-- Access the package as consumers would, independently from the environment in which it was built
+- Access the package outputs as any consumer would, with an environment as setup up with either `stdenv` or `environment.systemPackages`, and without temporary build artifacts and state produced in `configurePhase` and `buildPhase`.
 - Can be run and debugged without rebuilding the package, which is useful if that takes a long time
-- Don't add overhad to each build, as opposed to `installCheckPhase`
+- Don't add overhead to each build, as opposed to `installCheckPhase`

 It is also possible to use `passthru.tests` to test the version with [`testVersion`](#tester-testVersion).